Four groups seen bidding for gas grid owned by E.ON, VNG -sources

-Jointly owned by German utility E.ON (EONGn.DE) and gas firm VNG AG [VNG.UL], final bids for EVG Thueringen are due to be submitted at end-September and are expected in the range of 350 to 400 million euros ($469-536 million), the sources said.
+Jointly owned by German utility E.ON and gas firm VNG AG, final bids for EVG Thueringen are due to be submitted at end-September and are expected in the range of 350 to 400 million euros ($469-536 million), the sources said.

-Bidders include First State Investments, regional utility Thueringer Energie [TEAG.UL] and a consortium consisting of Luxembourg-based energy group Enovos [ENVIL.UL] and private equity firm Ardian, the sources said.
+Bidders include First State Investments, regional utility Thueringer Energie and a consortium consisting of Luxembourg-based energy group Enovos and private equity firm Ardian, the sources said.

 One of the sources added Frankfurt-based gas company Gas Union was also still interested in EVG Thueringen, which operates a 1,200-kilometre gas grid in the German states of Thuringia and Saxony.